 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates a value representing the transition time to be used as the threshold value for the Transition Time condition in TUs.
+This attribute indicates a value representing the transition time to be used as the threshold value for the Transition Time condition in TUs.
 The Transition Time is defined in 10.23.2.2 (Transition event request and report)"

 ::= { dot11WNMRequestEntry 25 }